oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

-If you have verified your proposed model updates to a running Model in Image domain are supported by consulting [Supported and unsupported updates](#supported-and-unsupported-updates) above, then you can use one or more of the following approaches for an online or offline model update:
+If you have verified your proposed model updates to a running Model in Image domain are supported by consulting [Supported and unsupported updates](#supported-and-unsupported-updates) above, then you can use the following approaches.

+For online or offline updates:

   - Specify a new or changed WDT ConfigMap that contains model files and use your Domain YAML file `configuration.model.configMap` field to reference the map.